trans-travel/trans-travel/ca/qc.md

 may result in a pat-down of trans people that have bodies that don't match expectations for the body the security staff assumes they have.
-It is a traveler's right to have pat downs conducted by the gender of the passenger's choice, and use different genders screeners for top and bottom half of the body, should it be necessary.
+It is a traveler's right to have pat downs conducted by the gender of the passenger's choice, and use different gender screeners for top and bottom half of the body, should it be necessary.

 ## Jails / Prisons